Afro–Puerto Ricans: Royal Decree of Graces of 1815

 In July 1821, for instance, the slave Marcos Xiorro planned and conspired to lead a slave revolt against the sugar plantation owners and the Spanish Colonial government.
 Although the conspiracy was suppressed, Xiorro achieved legendary status among the slaves, and is part of Puerto Rico's heroic folklore.
+During the governorship of Miguel de la Torre, Pedro Tomás de Córdova noted a pronounced growth in the population, including the amount of free blacks.
+They, along other mixed-race individuals, continued to work in specialized military units in some municipalities and the military enclave of San Juan.
+However, fearful of a slave rebellion supported by Haitian interests, De la Torre banned these.